ericrallen/old-school-front-end-challenge/README.md

   - **Small Screens**: single columnn with vertical scroll
   - **Medium Screens**: single row with horizontal scroll and 1/2 screen width items
   - **Large Screens**: single row with horizontal scroll and 1/3 screen width items
-  - **Note**: Horizontal scrolling is usually best avoided, but the expand/collapse effect with variable length items like a recipe make the UI jump around too much as cards are collapsed/expanded.
-The jumping and reflowing UI when using vertical scrolling and expanding/collapsing items could probably be resolved with a Masonry-type layout, but that didn't feel like the right choice for the user given the example was to use a recipe and you generally want to be able to focus on a recipe.
+  - **Note**: Horizontal scrolling is usually best avoided, but the expand/collapse effect with variable length items like a recipe can lead to the UI jumping around too much as cards are collapsed/expanded.
+That jumping and reflowing UI could probably be resolved with a Masonry-like layout, but that didn't feel like the right choice for the user experience given the example was to use a recipe and you generally want to be able to focus on a recipe.
 - Highligher effect on important bits - using an inline `<code>` block and CSS linear-gradient to apply a highlighter effect for key details
 - Checked items receive a strikethrough, and a marker-like crossing off the list effect, to help the user keep track of where they're at in the recipe or ingredients list
 - Dynamic reset button for a recipe to uncheck any checked ingredients or steps (Firefox likes to save the state of these checkboxes, so it's a nice way to start a recipe over)